DataDog/hiring-engineers/answers.md

 To understand the process of doing this, I spent a lot of time reading over the [documentation](https://docs.datadoghq.com/developers/agent_checks/) provided by Datadog.
 Following along with the documentation, here are the steps that I took:

-1. `cd /etc/datadog-agent/conf.d/` getting into the directory for the .yaml file
+1. `cd /etc/datadog-agent/conf.d/` getting into the directory for the .yaml file.
-2. `sudo touch my_metric.yaml` creating a new config file, sudo roots required.
+2. `sudo touch my_metric.yaml` creating a new config file, sudo rights required.
 3. `sudo nano my_metric.yaml` to edit the file and filled with:

 	```